Automatic Debiased Machine Learning for Covariate Shifts

-The debiased estimators given are obtained by plugging a training data regression into the formula of interest in the field data and adding a debiasing term.
-The debiasing term consists of an average product in the training data of a debiasing function and regression residuals.
-The debiasing function is estimated by linking the field data with certain features of the training data in a way that only uses the formula for the parameter.
-The debiased estimators have a form similar to those of~\citet{Chernozukov2018, chernozhukov2021automatic, chernozhukov2022automatic}.
-The estimators here differ from previous estimators in that training and field data come from different sources, with field data being statistically independent of training data and the distribution of covariates being different in the field data than the training data.
+Our debiased estimators are constructed by plugging a regression from the training data into the target parameter formula and adding a debiasing term.
+This term is the average product of a balancing weight (Riesz representer) and regression residuals in the training data.
+The debiasing function is estimated by linking the target data with features of the training data, using only the parameter's defining formula.
+While similar to estimators in \citet{chernozhukov2022automatic}, our approach differs by addressing the data fusion problem where training and target data come from different sources, are statistically independent, and have different covariate distributions.

-In this paper we will describe the estimator, provide the underlying theory, and report results of a simulation on artificial data.
+We describe the estimator, present the underlying theory, conduct simulation experiments, and provide an empirical example evaluating the effect of minimum wage on youth unemployment.